aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/shapes/get-connection-points-from-shape/_index.md

 ---
 title: Get Connection Points from Shape with JavaScript via C++
 linktitle: Get Connection Points from Shape
 type: docs
 weight: 3500
 url: /javascript-cpp/get-connection-points-from-shape/
 description: Learn how to retrieve connection points from shapes in Excel using Aspose.Cells for JavaScript via C++.
 ---

 Aspose.Cells provides rich features to manage shapes in the spreadsheet.
-Sometimes there is a need to get the connection points of a shape for aligning or placing the shapes at the appropriate place.
+Occasionally, there is a need to obtain the connection points of a shape for aligning or placing shapes in the appropriate location.
 For this purpose, all the connection points are required.
 The following code can be used to get the list of connection points of a shape by using the [**Shape.connectionPoints**](https://reference.aspose.com/cells/javascript-cpp/shape/#connectionPoints--) property.

 ```html
 <!DOCTYPE html>